Sudden on-set, unremitting abdominal pain can be a medical emergency and needs checking out by a GP immediately.

 Periodic and recurring abdominal pain can be caused by acid reflux, a stomach or duodenal ulcer, gall-stones, pancreatitis, constipation, inflammatory bowel disease (for example Crohn’s Disease or Ulcerative Colitis), or Irritable Bowel Syndrome (IBS).

-Once you are sure there is no serious underlying cause to be treated, an abdominal pain plan is very similar to a bloating or excess gas plan in that it seeks to minimise fermentation and discomfort in the gut.
+Once you are sure there is no serious underlying cause to be treated, an abdominal pain plan is very similar to a bloating or excess gas plan in that it seeks to minimise constipation, painful bowel spasms, fermentation and general discomfort in the gut.